burhan/knet-client/README.md

 It also includes all the database fields that you need to store from KNET and what you need to display in order to pass validation and testing.

+It is released under the GNU GPL License.
+See `license.txt` for more details.

 Notes
 =====